-Size: Half of diffuse
+Size: Half of diffuse File format: dds, dxt1.

 Suffix: "illum".

 This map will be added additively on top of the model when rendering and will not be affected by lighting.
 It is useful for creating glowing surfaces such as lightbulb, ember, etc.